euc-dev/euc-dev.github.io/README.md

 !!!
 Note
     Because of the linkage between other repos, this site must be built after changes to the other sites.
+    This means, you must run `git submodule update --recursive` before committing any code and pulling.